strauchlab/two-state-stabilization/README.md

 	-1.2.3_run_second_RD.sh

 Symmetry definition files are generated using the command line: "perl $Rosetta/main/source/src/apps/public/symmetry/make_symmdef_file.pl -m NCS -a A -i B -p INPUT.pdb > symmetry.symm"

-More information about the generation and used of symmetry files can be found at https://faculty.washington.edu/dimaio/files/rosetta_density_tutorial_aug18.pdf  (**Example 2B: Symmetric refinement into cryoEM density*)
+Refer to [this tutorial](https://faculty.washington.edu/dimaio/files/rosetta_density_tutorial_aug18.pdf) (Example 2B: Symmetric refinement into cryoEM density) for more information on symmetry files.

-Upon finishing the relaxation process, choose the best structure based on Rosetta energy, Molprobity scores, and agreement with density data.
-This structure will be the input of the step (2).
+Once the relaxation process is complete, select the best structure based on Rosetta energy, Molprobity scores, and agreement with density data.
+This chosen structure will serve as the input for step (2).

 ### 2. Alanine scanning with standard “Cartesian ddg”:

-Protocol as described at https://www.rosettacommons.org/docs/latest/cartesian-ddG:
+Follow [this protocol](https://www.rosettacommons.org/docs/latest/cartesian-ddG) to execute the cartesian ddg application.

 > **IMPORTANT:** If the input PDB has segments where the sequence is discontinuous within the same protomer, each segment must be labeled with a different chain ID.
 The cartesian ddg application can generate artificial bonds for disconnected regions.
 In addition, make sure the residue numbering for each protomer starts from 1 (i.e., 1,2,3.., length of protomer), independently of the chain ID.
 All our analyses are done with the rosetta numbering corresponding to the first monomer.